 Hi travelers!
-Slugs of the World is a feature where we interview study abroad returnees to give you some insight into what it’s really like to leave UCSC and experience the world!
+Slugs of the World is a feature where we’ll be interviewing a study abroad returnee once a week to give you some insight on what it’s really like to leave UCSC and experience the world!

 Q: Why did you choose to study in India and South Africa?